-The last time I covered Anheuser-Busch InBev (NYSE: BUD) it had just completed its $107 billion mega acquisition of SABMiller.
-At the time I commented that whilst it was one of those select few “buy and hold forever” types, there were three major headwinds worth thinking about.
-These were the future growth prospects, the then current valuation and debt; and though I’m usually not one to measure performance over a simple 12-month period, there might be something in the fact that since the SABMiller deal closed BUD stock has returned -3.7% versus just under 30% for the Dow Jones Industrial Average.
+The last time I covered Anheuser-Busch InBev (BUD) it had just completed its $107B mega-acquisition of SABMiller.
+I commented that while it was a certainly “buy-and-hold forever” type stock, there were three headwinds worth bearing in mind.
+These were its future growth prospects, its current valuation and its debt.
+Although I’m not usually one to measure performance over a 12-month period, there might be something in the fact that the stock has hugely underperformed since the deal closed.

 Management’s long-term target is to reduce that net debt ratio to something like 2x EBITDA.
-Once you strip out interest, taxes, capital expenditures and the dividend you aren’t left with a whole lot of cash for debt reduction.
-Unless that 2x debt/cashflow target is a very long-term one then don’t be surprised to see a dividend cut here.
+Once you strip out interest, taxes, capital expenditures and the dividend, you aren’t left with a whole lot of cash for debt reduction.
+Unless that target is a very long-term one, then don’t be surprised to see a dividend cut here.

 That bring us to the third and final headwind: its current valuation.
 You could forgive low growth out to perpetuity if the stock was going on sale.
 For instance, imagine it traded at 14x annual earnings in the current interest rate environment.
 In that case, you already lock in a 7% earnings yield.
 You can then start thinking about organic growth from purchasing power and volume growth.
 Since the beer industry is pretty stodgy, let’s say that figure sits somewhere between 1% and 2% per annum.

 On top of that, you can throw in the high quality cashflow from its scale advantages and well-known brands like Budweiser, Corona and Stella Artois.
 That cashflow can enrich shareholders in other ways (paying off debt and reducing interest costs, repurchasing shares which increases the per-share amounts of future earnings and dividends, and so on).